PanLiyuan/hyper-protect-dbaas/index.md

 ### Other tools

 For other tools, such as MongoDB Compass, Hyper Protect DBaaS supports the *SSL server certificate validation* to connect to the host.
 If needed, use the provided CA file.

+For more information, watch: [Get started with IBM Cloud Hyper Protect DBaaS](https://www.youtube.com/watch?v=WfTWzjYTgCs)